-You may receive a letter from your treatment team or GP if there is any advice specifically relevant to your health situation.
 If you have very recently had treatment, you may still be advised to take extra precautions to allow your immune systems to recover and minimise risk of any socially contracted infections.

 If you are about to have surgery and other treatments, you may be advised to self-isolate for 14 days beforehand to make sure your treatment can go ahead as planned.